WORKOUT HEALTH & SAFETY

 (otherwise, barefoot works just fine)

-- as mentioned above, always start kisarhi workouts with a SWEAT routine first (allowing your body to warm-up gradually in a safe manner) before attempting a TONE or STRETCH routine
+- as mentioned above, always start Kisarhi workouts with a HIIT routine first (allowing your body to warm-up gradually in a safe manner) before attempting a TONE or STRETCH routine

 - have a water bottle on hand!